hardwario/docs/chester/firmware-sdk/install-ubuntu.md

 # Installation on Ubuntu

 The following chapter will guide you through the CHESTER SDK installation on Ubuntu.
-It has been tested on **Ubuntu version 20.04 and 22.04**.
+It has been tested on **Ubuntu versions 20.04 and 22.04**.

 :::caution